grskallen/Classification-with-an-Academic-Success/README.md

 ## Packages

-Before you run the code by GPU, you need install cuml, follow this website:[RAPIDS Install](https://docs.rapids.ai/install)
+Before you run the code by GPU, you need install cuml, follow this website: [RAPIDS Install](https://docs.rapids.ai/install)

 ## Getting Started
 Ensure your directory structure is as follows: